step-/find-n-run/usr/share/doc/findnrun/index.md

  * Prioritized language preferences via environment variable `LANGUAGE` are not supported.
-Find-n-run honors the system locale code that environment variable `LANG` displays - when a matching transation file is installed.
+Find-n-run honors the system locale code that environment variable `LANG` displays - when a matching translation file is installed.

 ## Reporting bugs